Crochet Buffalo Plaid Christmas Stocking

 Tie: With a 5.50 mm crochet hook & MC, ch 50, fasten off.

 Poms: Make (2) 1-5/8” poms.
 I used a Clover Pom Maker to make mine. *OR if preferred, make tassels instead of poms.
 Attach 1 pom to each end of the tie.
 Fold tie in half and tack stitch it to the center back of leg of the stocking.
-I like to tack stitch it approximately 2″ from the fold to leave a little loop at the top. *Note: the loop created by folding the tie is the hanging loop for the stocking w/o a cuff.
+I like to tack stitch it approximately 2″ from the fold to leave a little loop at the top. *Note: the loop created by folding the tie is the hanging loop for the stocking without a cuff.

 Tassels (Make 2)

-You’ll find my yarn tassel tutorial HERE
+You’ll find my yarn tassel tutorial.

 I followed the tutorial and wrapped the yarn around 3 fingers, 8 – 10 times.
 After I completed my tassels, I attached them to the upper, center back of the leg of stocking using the yarn from step 2 (of the tassel tutorial).
 Weave in ends.

-Happy Crocheting, Jennifer
+Happy Crocheting, Jennifer.

-13 Comments
+11 Comments

 1. I absolutely love the Buffalo Plaid stocking.
 This will be the first time making this pattern but I am going to give it a try.
 LOVE 💜 your patterns.